-Figure 2-2 shows the three-server model.
+The following figure shows the three-server model.
 On each of the servers, an identical license file with details of all three servers is loaded by the floating license server processes.
 The client must be configured so that it references all the floating license servers in addition to the ports through which the license is issued.
 The recommended method for doing this is setting the ARMLMD\LICENSE\FILE environment variable.

-Figure 2-2 Three-server model
+Figure 1-2 Three-server model

-For the example in Figure 2-2, on Windows, the environment variable must be set to 8224@Server\A;8224@Server\B;8224@Server\C. The first server in the list, Server\A, is the master server, and must be started before the other two servers.
+For the three-server model example in the figure, on Windows, the environment variable must be set to 8224@Server\A;8224@Server\B;8224@Server\C. The first server in the list, Server\A, is the master server, and must be started before the other two servers.

 Depending on your operating system, the separators for the values in the environment variable might be different.
-On Unix/Linux, the separator is a colon ":" rather than a semicolon ";" as on Windows.
+On Unix or Linux, the separator is a colon ":" rather than a semicolon ";" as on Windows.